-For 2021, Sentinel Peak Resources is unlikely to drill new wells but identifies herein more likely locations should a drilling program take place.
-This 2021 plan outlines a plan to drill 9 new wells and 1 re-drill well (see Attachment 1 for the location of the proposed wells) using 1 drilling rig in accordance with the CSD and Settlement Agreement.
-The 10 wells are comprised of 6 producers and 4 injectors, of which 1 injector is a re-drill.
-All would be drilled from existing pads, consequently, no new pads are proposed for 2021.
+For Year 2022, SPR is unlikely to drill new wells but identifies herein more likely locations should a drilling program take place.
+This Year 2022 plan outlines a program to drill nine new wells and one re-drill well using one drilling rig in accordance with the CSD and Settlement Agreement.
+The ten wells are comprised of six producers and four injectors, of which one injector is a re-drill.
+All would be drilled from existing pads.
+Consequently, no new pads are proposed for 2022.
 Drilling and re-drilling activities will conform to the setback requirements contained in the CSD, Section 050.B.14 as follows: